Deep learning is the most advanced subset of AI, leveraging deep neural networks that take inspiration from how the

 Data scientists prepare data samples that are used for training the ‘brain’ or the deep neural network.
 Those data samples contain millions of labeled files, malicious and benign – including malware “mutations”, scripts, macros etc.

 The “self-learning loop” is a process during which the deep neural network is exposed to all the available “raw data” in a file, from which it learns to instinctively identify malicious code.
 The incorporation of GPUs (Graphic Processing Units) has enabled this training phase to be dramatically reduced.
 Training takes place within 24-48 hours, instead of months.

 As the training phase goes by, the brain begins to instinctively detect and identify malware by scanning the “DNA” or all of the raw features in a file.

 The deep neural network has now reached the prediction stage where it can quickly and efficiently predict whether or not a file is a threat.
 The input agnostic algorithm can apply this knowledge to any sort of file.

 This phase compresses the brain with all its abilities into a lightweight and yet highly powerful agent.
 Turning TeraBytes of insights into MegaBytes of instincts.

 Once deployed the agent checks every file, script, macro, etc before execution.
-The process is very fast (less than a millisecond) causing no discernable impact on user experience or system performance.
+The process is very fast (less than 20 milliseconds) causing no discernable impact on user experience or system performance.

 Using deep learning software and technology, we are able to detect and prevent never seen before and unknown threats, such as zero-days and APTs.

 Deep Instinct’s solution is based on a two-phase approach; similar to the way the brain learns and then acts in an instinctive mode.

 • Training phase: The training process is performed with hundreds of millions of malicious and legitimate files that take place at Deep Instinct’s headquarters.
 The output of this process is the prediction model.

 • Prediction phase: Once a device has the deep learning prediction model (D-Brain), it becomes an autonomous analysis entity, allowing it to predict in real-time malicious intents and prevent them from executing.
 There is no need for any supplementary analysis in a remote server or sandboxing appliance.